Temmie Chang: Career

-Developer Toby Fox, a fan of her work, recruited Chang to work on art for his game Undertale.
+Chang is best known for working with Toby Fox (left) on his games Undertale and Deltarune, in which self-insertion characters of Chang (face right) exist.

+Around early 2013, Toby Fox, who was developing the role-playing game (RPG) Undertale, was looking for an artist to work on his game and discovered Chang's blog.
+Even though Fox never talked to her before, he asked her if she was willing to help; she agreed.

 Chang was primarily responsible for its most complex elements, including cutscenes and several characters.
 Her most notable characters are the Temmies, a dog-cat mixture species derived from a sketch by artist Betty Kwong, named after Chang.

 The widespread acclaim and commercial success of Undertale allowed Chang to pay off her student loans and gain notice for her work.
 She regularly works with the animation studio Yotta and has collaborated with video game developers WayForward and Team Meat.

 Chang has released two RPG Maker games, including Escaped Chasm (2019), followed by Dweller's Empty Path (2020).
 Fox worked on the music for both games, while Japanese composer Camellia also worked on Dweller's, arranging most of its music.

+She returned as the main artist and animator for Fox's next game, Deltarune, which began releasing in chapters in 2018.

 Style and themes

 Chang is known for her distinctive style of pixel art and animation with flexible lines and dynamic subjects, conveying a sense of nostalgia.